GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ```bash
 gcloud compute instances create $MY_INSTANCE
 ```
 which creates an instance of type *n1-standard-1* (1 CPU, 3.75GB of RAM), with a *Debian* disk image and no scopes.
-This is fine as long as we need not the instance access *GCS*.
+This is fine as long as we access the dataset locally and not through *GCS*.
 Otherwise, we will have to provide the right scope:

 ```bash
 gcloud compute instances create $MY_INSTANCE --scopes storage-rw